 Sea of Love Dinner

 Remember those romantic meals we mentioned earlier?
 Well, this goes a step further.
 Located in a semi-private setting around the Maui Ocean Center’s most stunning underwater exhibits, the annual Sea of Love Valentine’s Dinner is a unique, delicious and memorable experience.
 James Beard nominated Chef Henry Tariga partners with Seascape Maalaea to offer guests an intimate, four-course meal in a beautiful aquarium setting.
 Tickets include a lei for the ladies, champagne welcome, seafood platter, nicoise salad, choice of entree and strawberry dessert.
-See the full 2015 menu here, and call the Maui Ocean Center directly to reserve a table.
+Call the Maui Ocean Center directly to reserve a table.